harshilpatel22/Plant-Leaf-Recognition-ML/README.md

 The model uses MobileNetV2 with transfer learning.
 The base layers are frozen, and a few dense layers are added for plant leaf classification.
 To start training the model, run the notebook plant-leaf-classification.ipynb.
 It will:

-Load the data using ImageDataGenerator for image augmentation.
+   1. Load the data using ImageDataGenerator for image augmentation.
-Train the model for 10 epochs.
+   2. Train the model for 10 epochs.
-Save the trained model and class indices.
+   3. Save the trained model and class indices.
-After training, the model is saved as plant-recognition-model.h5.
+   4. After training, the model is saved as plant-recognition-model.h5.

 3. Deploying the model:

    Start the Flask Application:

-    The app.py file serves as the backend for the Flask application.
+    1. The app.py file serves as the backend for the Flask application.
-    The app allows users to upload plant leaf images, which are then passed to the trained model for classification.
+    2. The app allows users to upload plant leaf images, which are then passed to the trained model for classification.
-    Run the Flask app with the following command: python app.py
+    3. Run the Flask app with the following command: python app.py

 ---

 ## Project Structure

-Project Structure
-plant-leaf-classification.ipynb: Jupyter notebook for training the model. app.py: Flask application for serving the trained model and making predictions. model/plant-recognition-model.h5: The trained model. model/class_indices.json: JSON file containing the mapping of class indices to labels. uploads/: Directory to store uploaded plant images for prediction.
+   1. plant-leaf-classification.ipynb: Jupyter notebook for training the model.
+   2. app.py: Flask application for serving the trained model and making predictions.
+   3. model/plant-recognition-model.h5: The trained model.
+   4. model/class_indices.json: JSON file containing the mapping of class indices to labels.
+   5. uploads/: Directory to store uploaded plant images for prediction.